intarchboard/draft-use-it-or-lose-it/draft-thomson-protocol-freedom.md

 # Introduction

-Successful protocols evolve over time in response to changes in their usage.
-New use cases, conditions and constraints on the deployment of a protocol can render the protocol obsolete.
 A successful protocol {{?RFC5218}} will change in ways that allow it to continue to fulfill the needs of its users.

-Changes often manifest over time with a shift in the usage patterns of the protocol.
-These changes are made without changing the fundamental structure of the protocol.
-However, it is rare that the design of a protocol properly anticipate future needs to the extent that a protocol can remain relevant without being changed itself.

-Evolving requirements for protocols can often be managed incrementally for some time.
-Over longer periods it might be necessary to deploy entirely new protocols.
-Though new protocol versions are much more disruptive, they are needed if there are fundamental shortcomings in the original protocol design when assessed against current needs.
+New use cases, conditions and constraints on the deployment of a protocol can render a protocol that does not change obsolete.

+Usage patterns and requirements for a protocol shift over time.
+Protocols can react to these shifts in one of three ways: adjust usage patterns within the constraints of the protocol, extend the protocol, and replace the protocol.
+These reactions are progressively more disruptive, but are also dictated by the nature of the change in requirements over longer periods.

-Experience with Internet scale protocol deployment shows that adding features or designing entirely new versions is not uniformly successful.
-{{?I-D.iab-protocol-transitions}} examines the problem more broadly.
+Experience with Internet scale protocol deployment shows that changing protocols is not uniformly successful.  {{?I-D.iab-protocol-transitions}} examines the problem more broadly.

 This document examines the specific conditions that determine whether protocol maintainers have the ability - the freedom - to design and deploy new or